-Employees should follow the process for requesting PTO for vacation/personal purposes when time off under ASSLA and ESSLA is foreseeable.
-If the need for ASSLA and ESSLA leave is unforeseeable, the employee should notify his or her supervisor orally within 24 hours of the employee learning of the need for time off.
+Employees should follow the process for requesting PTO for vacation/personal purposes when time off under ASSLA and

+ESSLA is foreseeable.
+If the need for ASSLA and ESSLA leave is unforeseeable, the employee should notify his/her/their supervisor orally within 24 hours of the employee learning of the need for time off.

 Two Rivers will not discipline or take any other adverse action against an employee for proper use of ASSLA and ESSLA leave.
-Any employee who believes in good faith that he or she has been retaliated against for exercising rights under ASSLA and ESSLA, or for, in good faith, filing, testifying, assisting or participating in any manner in any investigation, proceeding or hearing conducted regarding a perceived violation of ASSLA and ESSLA should report that concern to the School in accordance with the procedures set forth in the School's Policy Against Workplace Discrimination & Retaliation.
+Any employee who believes in good faith that he/she/they has been retaliated against for exercising rights under ASSLA and ESSLA, or for, in good faith, filing, testifying, assisting or participating in any manner in any investigation, proceeding or hearing conducted regarding a perceived violation of ASSLA and ESSLA should report that concern to the School in accordance with the procedures set forth in the School's Policy Against Workplace Discrimination & Retaliation.

-- (d) Instructional Staff PTO Exclusions Unless legally required, a PTO day will not be granted to Instructional Staff on the following days.
-Instructional Staff includes teachers, assistant teachers, principals, assistant principals, Deans, Instructional Guides, counselors, special education coordinators, and directors of instructional programming. - (i) The first scheduled day of the school year; - (ii) The last scheduled day of the school year; - (iii) The day preceding or the day following any holiday or break; - (iv) Staff orientation and in-service days; - (v) Staff development program days, including Wednesday afternoons;
+- (d) Doctor/Dentist Appointments Personal appointments for doctors or dentists should be made on the employee's personal time.
+If appointments during scheduled work hours cannot be avoided, several days advance notice of your absence to your supervisor is required, and an employee will have to use accrued, unused PTO to the extent permitted by law. - (e) Instructional Staff PTO Exclusions Unless legally required or if for bereavement leave, a PTO day will not be granted to Instructional Staff on the days listed below.
+If time off is taken on a PTO Exclusion date, it will be unpaid.
+Instructional Staff includes teachers, assistant teachers, principals, assistant principals, counselors, related service providers (RSP), special education directors, and directors of instructional programming. - (i) The first scheduled day of the school year; - (ii) The last scheduled day of the school year;

+(iii) The day preceding or the day following any holiday or break;

+(iv) Staff orientation and in-service days;